 Recycling waste cigarette filters for green applications

-An international team of scientists, led by Dr. Sunanda Roy, has successfully developed a novel method to recycle waste cigarette filters for use in making the triboelectric nano generator, an energy generating device.
+An international team of scientists from India and Singapore has successfully developed a novel method to recycle waste cigarette filters for use in making the triboelectric nano generator, a clean energy generating device.

-From cigarette butts to energy generation
+From cigarette butts to clean energy generation

-Dr. Roy received his PhD degree in 2012 from Nanyang Technological University (NTU) Singapore and Massachusetts Institute of Technology (MIT), MA, USA under the Singapore-MIT Alliance Programme.
+Dr. Roy Sunanda, the lead investigator of the team, received his PhD degree in 2012 from Nanyang Technological University (NTU) Singapore and Massachusetts Institute of Technology (MIT), MA, USA under the Singapore-MIT Alliance Programme.
 He received his M.TECH in 2007 from IIT-Kharagpur, India.
 After pursuing his postdoctoral research at NTU, in 2017 he joined Inha University, South Korea as an Assistant Professor.
 He also served GLA University at Mathura in Uttar Pradesh as an Associate Professor and IIT-Roorkee as a Research Consultant.
 For the cigarette-TENG project, the other researchers in the international team comprises Prof. Kheng Lim Goh (Newcastle University/Newcastle University in Singapore), Prof. Barnali Dasgupta Ghosh (Birla Institute of Technology, Mesra), Prof. Tanya Das (Techno India University, Salt Lake, Kolkata) Prof. Kamal Sharma (GLA University, Mathura) and Prof. Young-Wook Chang (Hanyang University, Korea).
-A major part of this project (especially the life cycle assessment, circular economy, etc.) has been taken care by the Newcastle team led by Prof Goh.
+A major part of this project (especially the life cycle assessment, circular economy, etc.) has been taken care by the Newcastle team led by Prof Kheng Lim Goh.

-For further details and enquiry on potential collaboration, please contact Dr. Roy Sunanda at ([email protected]) or co-author Kheng Lim Goh at [email protected].
+For further details and enquiry on potential collaboration, please contact Dr. Roy Sunanda at ([email protected]) or co-author Prof Kheng Lim Goh at [email protected].

 Published: 19 Jul 2022